-Older adults can develop many conditions as they age.
-But how do they deal with new allergies?
-According to Barbara Sadick’s 2022 article for AARP, “5 Types of Allergies That Can become More Common With Age: Reactions to foods, medications, pollen and insects can develop later in life,” “while most allergic reactions develop in childhood or young adulthood, an estimated 5 to 10 percent of Americans over the age of 65 are either living with chronic allergic reactions or experiencing allergic reactions for the first time.”
-Sadick covers hay fever, food, drug, skin, and insect allergies.
-I’m going to touch on food and medication allergies since they are pertinent to homecare, but these are my own personal thoughts on the matter.
-I highly recommend reading Sadick’s article for more information, as she does a great job.
+Older adults can develop new health conditions as they age, including allergies.
+According to Barbara Sadick’s 2022 article for AARP, “5 Types of Allergies That Can Become More Common With Age”, an estimated 5 to 10 percent of Americans over the age of 65 are either living with chronic allergic reactions or experiencing them for the first time.

 Food Allergies